ahelal/bender-action/README.md

 gh-job:
   description:
     Specify the failed job name.
-If not defined will loop through all job and pick first failed one.
+If not defined, will loop through all jobs and pick the first failed one.
   required: false

 az-openai-endpoint: